Skip to main content

 Request Information

-Why minor in chemistry?
+Why minor in Chemistry?

-From everyday objects to elements of the cosmos, our world is made up of infinitesimally small molecules and atoms.
+From everyday objects to elements of the universe, our world is made up of infinitesimally small molecules and atoms.
 With a minor in Chemistry from UND, you'll study these universal building blocks, and gain a strong foundation in chemical principles.
 This chemistry foundation is relevant in other fields of study including engineering, biology, medical and physical sciences and in a broad range of careers such as teaching, industry, and beyond.

 You'll gain a strong foundation in chemical principles and prepare to make your mark in research, teaching, industry and beyond.